The 5 Office Hygiene Factors You Need to Consider

 Pretty concerning stuff, right?

-In this article, we’re going to be looking at ways to ensure your office complies with standard and regulatory HR codes of conduct.
+In this article, we’re going to be looking at ways to ensure your office complies with the standard and regulatory HR codes of conduct.
 It’s simple stuff but it can have a huge impact on office productivity and hygiene.

 - Wash your hands more often